 Me neither.
 Because it didn’t happen.

-In fact, the last time that the hubskerdoodle and I went face-first into a Styrofoam box of fried rice, we spent the rest of the evening crying in discomfort and lying on the couch like couched whales.
+In fact, the last time that the hubskerdoodle and I went face-first into a Styrofoam box of chicken fried rice, we spent the rest of the evening crying in discomfort and lying on the couch like couched whales.

 It was also our anniversary that day.
 Clearly, it was full of romance.